African Manatee Facts

 African Manatee Distribution, Habitat, and Ecology

-The gorgeous African Manatee lives exclusively along a particular portion of the coastline of western Africa.
-That range includes the coastlines of a total of 19 countries.
-Within this range, however, it appears to inhabit each region fairly equally.
-But, its distribution remains comparatively sparse.
+The African Manatee seems to live exclusively along a particular portion of the coastline of western Africa.
+That apparent range includes the coastlines of a total of 19 countries.
+Within this range, however, the animal appears to inhabit each region fairly equally.

 It also evolved as primarily nocturnal in nature.
-During periods of inactivity, mostly during the daytime, it typically sleeps in shallow waters of no more than 3 -6 ft ( 1- 2 m) deep.
+During periods of inactivity, it typically sleeps in shallow waters of no more than 3 -6 ft ( 1- 2 m) deep.
 It also breeds throughout the year, with a female usually giving birth every 3 – 5 years.
-A precise lifespan in the wild remains undetermined, but estimates place this at about 30 years.
+It’s thought to live roughly 30 years.

 Species Sharing Its Range